wenbo5565/AppliedProject_AdvancedLaneFinding/ProjectWriteUp.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I apply the "sliding window search" in [Jupyter Project Notebook](https://github.com/wenbo5565/AppliedProject_AdvancedLaneFinding/blob/master/Advanced%20Lane%20Findings.ipynb)
+I apply the "sliding window search" in cell [12]  [Jupyter Project Notebook](https://github.com/wenbo5565/AppliedProject_AdvancedLaneFinding/blob/master/Advanced%20Lane%20Findings.ipynb)

 The steps are summarized as:
 * use histogram method to get the base (starting) x pixel for each lane (y=720)